dokkev/obsidian-valut/PLATO/Optimo User Guide.md

 ## Powering the Optimo

-There are two E-stops for Optimo
+There are two E-stops for Optimo (TODO: add pho)
 - E-stop for the robot
 - E-stop for the Power supply attached to the control box

 1. Deactivate the Power supply E-stop, then the power supply will start running.
+2. Turn on the Optimo computer.
+The password is `optimo`
+3.

 ## Powering off the Optimo